UKCloud/documentation/articles/vmware/vmw-how-vrops-use.md

 ### Intended audience

-To access advanced monitoring you must be a vCloud Director/VMware Cloud Director administrator.
+To access advanced monitoring you must be a VMware Cloud Director administrator.

 ## Accessing advanced monitoring metrics

 To access advanced monitoring metrics:

-1. In the vCloud Director/VMware Cloud Director menu, select **Operations Manager**.
+1. In the VMware Cloud Director menu, select **Operations Manager**.

-    > [!TIP]
-    > In vCloud Director 9.7, click the menu icon (three lines) to access the menu.

 2. In the left navigation panel, under *Dashboards*, select **Organization Overview**